-Challenges Location Objectives Mitigation/ Strategies Duration Actors Inadequate power connections to households Municipality TO improve coverage of electricity to more households in the municipality electrification program Long-term Kenya Power and Lighting company Rural Electrification and Renewable Energy Corporation (REREC) Over reliance on non- renewable sources of energy Municipality To promote use of affordable and environmentally friendly sources energy Short-term Medium- term REREC Government of Makueni Municipal Board
+Challenges Location Objectives Mitigation/ Strategies Duration Actors Inadequate power connections to households Municipality To improve coverage of electricity to more households in the municipality Intensifying the rural electrification program Long-term Kenya Power and Lighting company Rural Electrification and Renewable Energy Corporation (REREC) Over reliance on non- renewable sources of energy Municipality To promote use of affordable and environmentally friendly sources energy Utilization of green renewable energy and gender parity.
+Exploitation of wind renewable energy at Nzeveni area and parts of Chyullu.
+Short-term Medium- term REREC Government of Makueni county Municipal Board

-Challenges Location Objectives Mitigation/ Strategies Duration Actors Enhance usage of biogas and solar energy Creating awareness on the use of alternative sources of energy that are environmentally friendly Encourage use of clean cooking technologies, LPG and E cooking in the Increased power outage in the municipality Municipality To ensure a reliable and efficient electrical distribution system.
-Medium- term REREC Government of Makueni county Municipal Board
+Challenges Location Objectives Mitigation/ Strategies Duration Actors Enhance usage of biogas and solar energy Creating awareness on the use of alternative sources of energy that are environmentally friendly Encourage use of clean cooking technologies, LPG and E cooking in the towns.
+Increased power outage in the municipality ❖ Municipality To ensure a reliable and efficient electrical distribution system.
+Establish power sub-station in Matiliku Create awareness on the importance of integration of renewable energy Short-term Medium- term REREC Government of Makueni county Municipal Board